Cinnapoodle/chronospace/README.md

 Chronospace is upon us.
 Welcome them.

-Chronospace is written by Cinnapoodle and maintained by SKCro and formerly brew.
+Chronospace is written by Cinnapoodle and maintained by SKCro and, formerly, brew.